vippsas/vipps-login-api/api-guide/integration.md

 Location: https://example.com/callback?error=access_denied&error_description=user%20cancelled%20the%20login?state={state}
 ```

-If a fatal error occurs where the user can not be redirected back to the merchant, a generic Vipps styled error page will be shown containing a brief error description.
+If a fatal error occurs where the user can not be redirected back to the merchant, a generic Vipps or MobilePay styled error page will be shown containing a brief error description.

 ## Call by call